-Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+Interest rate risk is the risk that the value of a financial instrument will fluctuate due to changes in market interest rates

 The Fund's main interest rate risk arises from its holdings of cash and cash equivalents.
+Interest income from cash holding is earned at variable interest rates.